How Will California’s Honest Pricing Law Impact Cruise Prices?

 This is how California’s Honest Pricing Law will impact cruise prices - Photo by Canva

-Cruise pricing is about to look a little different for consumers as a new law goes into effect in California on July 1, 2024, called SB 478.
+Cruise pricing is about to look a little different for consumers as a new law, SB 478, goes into effect in California on July 1, 2024.
 To meet the requirements of this new law, cruise lines will roll out transparent pricing structures nationwide that will be noticeable to travelers when they search for cruise fares.
-Here’s what this new law is about and how cruise lines are responding to its requirements.
+Cruise fares stay the same, but how they are displayed changes.
+Here’s what this new law is about and how cruise lines respond to its requirements.

 Carnival Corporation (parent company of Carnival Cruise Line, Holland America Line, Princess Cruises, Cunard, and Seabourn) intends to implement this change nationwide.
 It shared the following statement in a message to travel advisors: